Learning to learn: Five steps to create a curious organization

 Exploration vs exploitation

 Some companies create an isolated “innovation lab” where all their experiments and ideation can take place, safely away from the “real” business, before those ideas are brought back into the core business to be exploited.
 This approach can work but, on its own, it will not inject the spirit of learning and curiosity into the rest of the organization, meaning the idea of innovation is seen as detached from “what we do” for many employees.
 Instead, consider creating a more holistic and inclusive space for exploration that feels open, accessible and relevant to all employees.
 This exploration space should not be set against the exploitation phase either.
 It should be made clear that there is a time and place for each, so that team members understand when they should be in “curious” mode and when that curiosity turns into concrete action.
-Structured problem solving or innovation activities, founded on open innovation, can optimise and clarify these exploration and exploitation phases to help transform rigid, siloed employees into curious minds.
+Structured problem solving or innovation activities, founded on open innovation, can optimize and clarify these exploration and exploitation phases to help transform rigid, siloed employees into curious minds.

 Remember, being a good leader is all about making good choices.
 Make a conscious choice today to be more curious and embrace learning.
 Do this every day and make it your new good habit.
 Start with yourself and become the role model for the change you want to see in the world.
 As leading business academic Clayton Christensen put it, “Questions are places in your mind where answers fit.
 If you haven’t asked the question, the answer has nowhere to go.
 You have to want to know in order to open up the space for the answer to fit.”